pyrsia/pyrsia/docs/tutorials/setup_on_macosx.md

 DEV_MODE=on RUST_LOG="pyrsia=debug,info"  ./pyrsia_node -H 0.0.0.0 -p 7888 -L /ip4/0.0.0.0/tcp/44001
 ```

-If everything goes well, you will see a line similar to the following in the logs on the terminal(The IP address could be different than in the sample below)
+If everything goes well, you will see a line similar to the following in the
+logs on the terminal (The IP address could be different than in the sample below):

 ```text
 # INFO  pyrsia::network::p2p > Local node is listening on "/ip4/192.168.0.110/tcp/44001/p2p/12D3KooWLKMbBzp4k1mcM2rYXs8VQgoCSNLxGUwnB1itouxYcnx3"